 Do you know how much it will cost to hire, run an office and manage your staff in Korea?
 Marketing budget?
 Consultant budget?
 Contingency budget?

-7. Make a Concerted Effort to Avoid the: Top 10 Mistakes of Companies Doing Business in Korea
+7. Concerted Effort to Avoid the: Top 10 Mistakes of Companies Doing Business in Korea

 - Disputes Between Joint Representative Directors in Korea